 - Hover over or click on italicized orange text for more info

-On a cold day in the rainy season, a young woman named Kajulan waited out of sight, off to the side of a street that had been carefully chosen.
+Kajulan had picked out the hidey hole she was currently waiting in a while ago.
 It was the perfect place in the city of Romba for someone like her.
-Far away enough from the nice parts of town that the guard rarely ever ventured to it, but not so downtrodden that it worried the rich folk to travel it.
+Far away enough from the nice parts of town that the guard rarely ever ventured it, but not so downtrodden that it worried the rich folk to travel.
 Of course, if people kept getting robbed, that might change one day.

 Clearly it was not this day though, as a young man and woman dressed in silk and making googly eyes at each other came down the road, unburdened by any hired protection.
 Kajulan leaped from her hidey hole, landing in a crouch, and slowly uncoiled upwards.
 She had a wicked knife already drawn, flicking it back and forth, and gave a crooked smirk.
 She looked wild, scarred and unkempt with skin an even sicklier shade of green than usual for an albi, although her hair was cut short and carefully parted to the side, contrasting with the rest of her ensemble.
 The young man bristled slightly and puffed his chest out, making Kajulan chuckle.
 “Drop the act, kid.
 I’m the one with the knife.”

 Kajulan began slowly circling the couple, elbow resting on her hip and the knife pointed straight out.
 They were the right amount of scared; enough to cooperate, but not enough to do anything rash.